blackcatten/west-coast-restaurant/README.md

 ## Deploying the app to Heroku:

 Create a Heroku app.
-To create a Heroku application, after log in, on the main page the user should press the button: 'New'.
-The user should select: 'Create new app'.
-On the next page, the user should fill a form with the following data: 'App name' and 'Choose a region', and then press button: 'Create app'.
+To create a Heroku application, after log in, on the main page should press the button: 'New'.
+Then you should select: 'Create new app'.
+On the next page, you should fill a form with the following data: 'App name' and 'Choose a region', and then press button: 'Create app'.

 Once the Heroku app is created, the next step is to go to option: 'settings'.
 In the category 'Config Vars', the user should press 'Reveal Config Vars' button, and then enter the KAY and VALUE for individual properties of:

-DATABASE_URL:
+- DATABASE_URL:
-To create DATABASE_URL,

-SECRET_KEY
-To create a SECRET_KEY
+- SECRET_KEY

-CLOUDINARY_URL
+- CLOUDINARY_URL
-To create CLOUDINARY_URL,

-DISABLE_COLLECTSTATIC
-Value of DISABLE_COLLECTSTATIC should be 1
+- DISABLE_COLLECTSTATIC (Value of DISABLE_COLLECTSTATIC should be 1)

-PORT Value of PORT should be 8000.
+- PORT (Value of PORT should be 8000)

+- Linking the repository to the app.
+- Clicking on deploy branch.
+[My live project](https://west-coast-restaurant-901306ae347b.herokuapp.com/)

 ## Technologies Used:
 ### Languages Used: